adeerkhan/Face-Embedding/README.md

 # Face embedding trainer

+This repository contains my submission for the final project of Deep Learning for Computer Vision (EE488B_2024) at KAIST, Fall 2024.
 This repository contains the framework for training deep embeddings for face recognition.
-The trainer is intended for the face recognition exercise of the EE488 Deep Learning for Visual Understanding course.
+The report provides an overview of the techniques explored and implemented in the project.

 ### Dependencies
 ```